ponaguynik/file-transfer/README.md

 # FileTransfer

-FileTransfer is a platform independent console application.
-It is used for transferring files between two devices through local network by ip and port.
+FileTransfer is a platform-independent console application.
+It is used for file transfering between two devices through local network by ip and port.

 ## Getting Started